← Back to All Blog Posts

 Manual route planning is inefficient and time-consuming even for small businesses.
 Route planning and optimization challenges may vary depending on the business's size, but the same fundamental challenges apply in most situations.

-Factoring in Real-Time Variables
+Factoring in Complex Variables

 • Using a complex built-navigation interface or relying on both the driver assignment printout and their preferred navigational apps like Waze, Google Maps, or Apple Maps